wezoalves/wp-tablecontents/README.md

-# Table of Contents Plugin
+# Plugin: Table of Contents

 The Table of Contents plugin automatically generates a navigable table of contents for your articles based on headers (h2, h3, h4, h5, and h6).
 This enhances the reading experience and navigation of your posts by adding a table of contents before the first header found in the content.